Israel, Islamic Jihad reach cease-fire to end 5 days of fighting

 At least 10 civilians, including women, young children and uninvolved neighbors were killed in those initial strikes, which drew regional condemnation.

 Over the past few days, Israel has conducted more airstrikes, killing other senior Islamic Jihad commanders and destroying their command centers and rocket-launching sites.
-But the airstrikes showed no signs of stopping the rocket fire.
+But the airstrikes showed no signs of stopping the rocket fire, prompting Islamic Jihad to declare victory.

-But the deal was unlikely to address the many issues that have fueled the repeated fighting, including Israel's ongoing blockade of Gaza, the large arsenals of weapons possessed by Hamas and Islamic Jihad and Israeli policies in the occupied West Bank and east Jerusalem.
+Saturday's deal did not address many of the many of the causes of the repeated fighting, including Israel's ongoing blockade of Gaza, the large arsenals of weapons possessed by Hamas and Islamic Jihad and Israeli policies in the occupied West Bank and east Jerusalem.

 Israel captured the West Bank, east Jerusalem and Gaza in the 1967 Mideast war.
 The Palestinians claim all three areas for a future state.
 Israel withdrew from Gaza in 2005, but Hamas subsequently overran the territory and expelled forces loyal to the internationally recognized Palestinian Authority.